Charles Henri Hector, Count of Estaing: Seven Years' War in India

-When hostilities broke out between the British and French colonies in North America, d'Estaing considered joining the forces of Louis-Joseph de Montcalm that sailed in 1755, but his family dissuaded him from doing so.
+When hostilities broke out between the British and French colonies in North America, Estaing considered joining the forces of Louis-Joseph de Montcalm that sailed in 1755, but his family dissuaded him from doing so.
 When an expedition to the East Indies was organized, he applied to participate without consulting his family.
 His participation was ensured when he was offered a back-dated promotion to brigadier-general, provided he could transfer command of his regiment to someone else, which he did.
-In early January 1757, shortly before embarking, d'Estaing was awarded the Order of Saint Louis.
+In early January 1757, shortly before embarking, Estaing was awarded the Order of Saint Louis.